PhiLFitters/kafe2/doc/src/parts/mathematical_foundations.rst

-If we now use the method of least squares (:math:`\chi^2` ) to estimate the optimal fit parameters :math:`\hat{\bm{p}}` we get a very useful property: the parabolic approximation perfectly describes the uncertainties of the optimal fit parameters :math:`\hat{\bm{p}}`.
+If we now use the method of least squares (:math:`\chi^2` ) to estimate the optimal fit parameters :math:`\hat{\bm{p}}` we get a very useful property: the estimators of our parameters are normally distributed.
 We can therefore skip the (relatively) expensive process of profiling the parameters!

-Let us look at some examples for linear regression in the context of *xy* fits since those are the most common.
+Let us look at some examples for linear models in the context of *xy* fits since those are the most common.
 Let us therefore assume that we have some *y* data :math:`\bm{d}` measured at *x* values :math:`\bm{x} = (0, 1, 2)^T`.
-The model function most commonly associated with linear regression is the first degree polynomial :math:`f(x) = a + b x`.
+For our model function we choose the first degree polynomial :math:`f(x) = a + b x`.
 We can thus express our model like this:

 .. math::